UCSFMemoryAndAging/lava/README.md

 > JSP tag library that outputs Javascript to provide client-side skip logic

+###Demo Application
+A LAVA Demo application can be found in the ["lava-uds"] (https://github.com/UCSFMemoryAndAging/lava-uds.git) repository.

 ###Query Tool
 An automated Excel workbook called "LAVA Query" is available to extract data sets from a LAVA application database.
 The tool provides a unique approach to iteratively refining the desired patient cohort and features proximity queries to retrieve data from various assessments that are all within a given time window.
 Custom data objects can be created as database views and made available to the tool.